Top 5 annoying practices of antivirus vendors

 As you can see from this article, many antivirus vendors are no longer satisfied with making money by selling you their products, and they turn to all kinds of shady practices that have nothing to do with improving security.
 Before you close this article, share your experience with antivirus products.
 Use the comments form below and let's discuss.

-Discover: Security Apps Blog Recommended System and Security Windows
+Discover: Security Apps Blog Recommended System Windows